 In January 2010, an unassuming mahogany lazy susan dating back to circa 1780 went to the highest bidder at Christie’s London auction house for $3,900.
 The item serves as one of the earliest known examples of a lazy susan turntable.

 But who was Susan?
 And was she really that lazy?
 We ask because, following its 1950s and ’60s heyday, the lazy susan is back in a big way.
-In 2012, we commissioned artisans to craft a copper lazy susan for our decor line, and its popularity soon called for the roll-out of additional sizes and materials, available now in our light-weight concrete, NativStone®.
+In 2012, we commissioned artisans to craft a copper lazy susan for our decor line.
+Its popularity soon called for the roll-out of additional sizes and materials, available now in our light-weight concrete, NativeStone®.

 Sarah Coffin, head of product design and decorative arts at the Cooper-Hewitt National Design Museum in New York told the Los Angeles Times that the origin of the lazy susan turntable is “a great mystery.”

 “I’m pretty sure the name is a 20th-century invention,” said Coffin.
 “But the earliest forms I know of are from the 1720s and 1730s England.
 Many were pedestal tables with rotating tops used for wine and tea tasting.
 I’ve also seen versions with silver trays fitted into the tabletop.”

 There are quite a few folk etymologies that attempt to explain how the lazy susan came by its name.
 Here are a few of them: